Lake Superior Reserve and Carpenter’s Local #361 Unite

 “This was an ideal training situation and represents the values we strive for in our carpenter training programs,” says Thad Lintula, apprenticeship instructor for Local #361, who praised the partnership for the “realistic, on-the-job, hands-on training” it provided.

-In addition to the estuarium, the newly renovated building next door to the Lake Superior Reserve’s offices on Barker’s Island will house office space for the Friends of Lake Superior Reserve nonprofit group, as well as conference and classroom spaces for community groups.
+In addition to the estuarium, the newly renovated building next door to the Lake Superior Reserve’s offices on Barker’s Island provides office space for the Friends of Lake Superior Reserve nonprofit group, as well as conference and classroom spaces for community groups.
 For more information, contact Reserve Manager Erika Washburn at 715-399-4085 or firstname.lastname@example.org.

 Thanks to Deanna Erickson, reserve education coordinator, for contributing this story.